Manaslu Circuit Trek

 Group Discount Prices

-2 - 3 paxUS$990
+2 - 3 paxUS$1045

-4 - 6 paxUS$890
+4 - 6 paxUS$945

-7 - 10 paxUS$845
+7 - 10 paxUS$890

-11 - 15 paxUS$799
+11 - 15 paxUS$845

-16 - 20 paxUS$775
+16 - 20 paxUS$790

 Manaslu Circuit Trek Highlights

-• A beautiful and peaceful wilderness trek that feels more secluded than the more popular routes
+• A beautiful and peaceful wilderness trek that feels more secluded than the more popular routes.

-• The beautiful panorama and presence of Manaslu 8163 meters/26782 ft.
+• The beautiful panorama and presence of Manaslu are 8163 meters (26782 ft.).

-• The constant presence of the Budhi Gandaki and its raging torrent, its endless feeder waterfalls, and the almost daily adventure and views of the numerous suspension bridges that have to be crossed
+• The constant presence of the Budhi Gandaki and its raging torrent, its endless feeder waterfalls, and the almost daily adventure and views of the numerous suspension bridges that have to be crossed.

-• Astonishing side trip to Pungen Gompa 4000 meters/13123 ft., Birendra Lake 3700 meters/12139 ft., Manaslu Base Camp 4800 meters/15748 ft., and Tibet Border Rui La Pass 4998 meters/16398 ft.
+• Astonishing side trip to Pungen Gompa 4000 meters (13123 ft.), Birendra Lake 3700 meters (12139 ft.), Manaslu Base Camp 4800 meters (15748 ft.), and Tibet Border Rui La Pass 4998 meters (16398 ft.)

-• Visiting unique Monasteries, Mani Walls, and Stupas
+• Visiting unique monasteries, mani walls, and stupas

-• The opportunity to immerse yourself, even if only briefly, in the valley’s traditional Tibetan culture
+• The opportunity to immerse yourself, even if only briefly, in the valley’s traditional Tibetan culture.

 Gaining in popularity by the year and dubbed by many "The New Annapurna" in terms of its overall appeal, the remote Manaslu Circuit Trek remains largely true to its reputation as an outstanding wilderness experience even as tea houses along the trail have made the hike easier in recent years from the perspective of basic food and accommodation needs along the way.
 Manaslu Circuit Trek remains far less crowded than some of the better-known routes through the Himalayas while offering all the classic aspects of a great trek, from cascading rivers and precipitous trails to stunning views and subtropical forests, glorious mountain scenery, and a gradual ascent to a breath-snatching high pass, and a host of side trips and add-ons that have the scope to turn the experience into an epic journey.

 Because the road extension is further than Soti Khola, the Manaslu Circuit Trek commences at Machha Khola after a 9-hour bus ride (150 kilometers) from Kathmandu, rather than staying in Soti Khola and walking on the road the next day.
 The trek proceeds steadily through densely forested paths and along the banks of the Budhi Gandaki, rarely straying far from the river’s torrid waters.
-After a few days, the trail veers at Jagat to the north-west and begins a steady climb to higher altitudes, leaving behind the tree line and winding up through picturesque mountain villages such as Namrung, Sama Gaon, and Samdo, with designated rest days at the latter two that allow for exciting excursions to Manaslu Base Camp, Pungen Gompa, and the ancient route to Tibet via Rui La Pass, 4998 meters.
+After a few days, the trail veers at Jagat to the north-west and begins a steady climb to higher altitudes, leaving behind the tree line and winding up through picturesque mountain villages such as Namrung, Sama Gaon, and Samdo, with designated rest days at the latter two that allow for exciting excursions to Manaslu Base Camp, Pungen Gompa, and the ancient route to Tibet via Rui La Pass, 4998 meters (16397 feet).
 Larkya Pass is a mere two days of further hiking from Samdo, after which the trail descends to its conclusion at Dharapani, with the opportunity to pick up the Annapurna route there or visit the incomparable hidden valley of Nar Phu that branches off the trail.

 The beauty of the Manaslu Circuit is that, aside from being one of the premium hikes in Nepal, it allows for more rewarding options than just about any other trek.
 One potential choice is to get even further off the beaten trail by choosing to take the upper Manaslu route, a scenically spectacular and rarely-taken path across the mountain.
 Another detour is the pathway to the magical Tsum Valley, long locked away from public view and only opened on a restricted basis in recent years.
 Or you could simply choose to forego the passage up and over Larkya La altogether and focus purely on the delights of Tsum Valley Buddhist Culture and its famed monasteries.

-The choices are yours, but whichever direction you choose to take, the staff at Nepal Trekking Experts is standing by to give you all the assistance necessary to get you on the path to Manaslu—it’s home territory for most of them, and we take great pride in showing off the area to the best of our abilities.
+The choices are yours, but whichever direction you choose to take, the staff at Nepal Trekking Experts is standing by to give you all the assistance necessary to get you on the path to Manaslu, it’s home territory for most of them, and we take great pride in showing off the area to the best of our abilities.

 Nepal has two periods of the year that are considered ideal for trekking: the spring season, which runs from March through May, and the autumn season, which runs from September through November.
 These two windows of opportunity offer fine weather for trekking, the best conditions and ideal circumstances for making it over the higher passes, a clear sky almost every day, smooth flights and transportation, and better odds for finding trekking partners.